lee-dohm/soft-wrap-indicator/README.md

 Adds an indicator to the status bar that lights up if the active editor has soft wrap enabled.

+## Usage

+The indicator is present when the active pane is an editor and removed when the active pane is anything else.
+The indicator is lit when soft wrap is enabled on the active editor and dark if not.

 Indicator Lit:

 ![Indicator Lit](https://raw.githubusercontent.com/lee-dohm/soft-wrap-indicator/master/indicator-lit.png)